 French soprano Mia Mandineau is quickly becoming recognized for her beautiful voice, sensitive artistry and compelling stage presence.

-During the 2022-2023 season, Ms. Mandineau debuted as a soloist at the renowned Megaron Concert Hall with the Athens State Orchestra, performed at the prestigious Theatre Festival Printemps des Comédiens in Montpellier in the play Ismène by Carole Fréchette, and debuted the role of Elle in a production of Poulenc’s La Voix Humaine, which she co-produced with her stage partner the pianist and dancer Clément Rataud.
+The 2022–23 season saw her debut as a soloist at the Megaron Concert Hall with the Athens State Orchestra, perform at the Festival ‘Printemps des Comédiens’ in Montpellier in Carole Fréchette’s Ismène, and debut the role of Elle in Poulenc’s La Voix Humaine, which she co-produced with pianist-dancer Clément Rataud.

 In addition to her work as a performer, Ms. Mandineau is passionate about arts education.
 As the founder of the successful YouTube channel L’Opéra et ses Zouz, she has enjoyed partnerships with the Opéra de Paris, the Festival d’Aix-en-Provence, the Théâtre des Champs-Élysées, the Opéra National de Bordeaux, Detroit Opera, OperaVision, the National Swiss Opera, Palazzetto BruZane, and the national French radio and television.
 She received an important grant from the French National Centre of Cinematography (CNC) to further her work with the channel.